-TSA requires travelers on flights originating in the United States to demonstrate that cartridges are not connected to the airbag.
+TSA requires travelers on flights originating in the United States to demonstrate that gas cartridges are empty and not connected to the airbag.
 If your airline requires you travel with an empty cartridge, you will have to either fill up your cartridge after touching down or buy a new filled cartridge at your destination in order to use your airbag pack.
 If you have a refillable model, it is a good idea to travel with the extra gaskets, grease and seals you will need for the refill.
 If you have an ABS® airbag pack, you will also have to show that the activation handle is not live (there is an explosive charge in a live activation mechanism that punctures the cartridge, and you’ll have to exchange the ABS® activation handle along with the cartridge after deployment).

 Airbag Mechanism and Pack Adjustments

 Many manufacturers offer the option of swapping the airbag and its mechanism between multiple packs – this allows you to choose the size that is most appropriate for each trip without buying an entirely new pack with a second airbag mechanism (it’s the expensive part).
 ABS’s Vario system, for instance, lets you move its airbag “Base Unit” back and forth between several sizes of its own or other manufacturers’ bags.
 Mammut also has a removable system called R.A.S.
 (Removable Airbag System) and P.A.S.
 (Protection Airbag System), which can be used with any of their R.A.S. or P.A.S. compatible packs or simply removed during the summer.
 Similarly, BCA lets you move the airbag and internals of its Float™ Series packs between its 22 liter and 32 liter models.